 Despite the shock of his brother’s death, in 1906 Joseph McLaughlin brought his wife and two youngest children out to Seattle to live.
 He and R.F.
 Booth filed their first plat in May 1906 for land in the Oxbow area of the Duwamish River in southwest Seattle.
 The Duwamish River channel was later straightened as a part of the overall engineering work of the Lake Washington Ship Canal, and land there increased in value.

 The world’s fair in Seattle, at first planned for 1907, was finally set for 1909 and was named the Alaska-Yukon-Pacific Exposition.
 The two-year postponement was all to the good, as it gave the AYPE organizers more time to develop their plans.
-In October 1906 a contract was signed to hold the AYPE on the campus of the UW, setting off another land rush as real estate investors sought to buy up nearby property.
+In October 1906 a contract was signed to hold the AYPE on the campus of the University of Washington in northeast Seattle, setting off another land rush as real estate investors sought to buy up nearby property.
 To create a housing development near the UW, McLaughlin Realty worked to acquire property from several different landowners in the Scottish Heights & Yesler Village areas, which the realtors platted in November 1906 and named Laurelhurst.

 McLaughlin Realty did manage to bring water, electricity and sewer service into Laurelhurst but they were frustrated by the lack of transportation improvements which would help attract buyers.
 By the time the AYP Exposition opened in 1909, city streetcar service extended from downtown only as far as the UW campus.
 McLaughlin’s real estate ads touted the “proximity” of Laurelhurst to the AYPE and the University District, but streetcar connections never arrived and it would be several more years before Laurelhurst could be reached by city bus.